Home Videos Blog ๐ŸŽ‰ Plan an Event ๐Ÿ” Planner Login Partners Creators

 I built my first cinematic greeting card for my mom's 78th birthday.
 She watched it four times in a row and cried each time.
-Then she called me sobbing -- not sad crying, but that overwhelming happy crying when something hits you right in the heart.
+Then she called me sobbing -- not sad moved, but that overwhelming happy moved when something hits you right in the heart.

 I thought I was just making a nice birthday card.
 I didn't know I was about to watch my tough-as-nails mother turn into an emotional wreck over fireworks and photos on a screen.